mattKjer/personalWebsite/README.md

+#Hi there

+##
-# This website was created with a bootstrap foundation and built upon to make it something i'm proud to call my own.
+This website was created with a bootstrap foundation and built upon to make it something i'm proud to call my own.

 ##
 Known bugs: